Gaius-Augustus/Tiberius/docs/training_large_data.md

     ```

 3. Create a list of all species that you want to train on.
-This list (separated by `\n` ) will be used to search for all tfrecords file that start with the species name, for example:
+This list (separated by `\n` ) will be used to search for all tfrecords file that start with the species name as `species.txt`, for example:
     ```shell
     Desmodus_rotundus
     Dipodomys_ordii